-- 11.1 Applications for admission to Reception Year other than in September, and to Years 1 to 6 at any time, are known as applications made 'outside the normal admission round' or 'in-year admission'. - 11.2 Applications for in-year admission must be made directly to the School, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the School marked for the attention of the Attendance Lead.
-This form is available to download on the School's website or in hard copy from the School's main office. - 11.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
+- 11.1 Applications for admission to Reception Year other than in September, and to Years 1 to 6 at any time, are known as applications made 'outside the normal admission round' or 'in-year admission'. - 11.2 Applications for in-year admission must be made directly to the school, not the Local Authority, by completing an In-Year Admission Application Form and submitting it to the school marked for the attention of the Attendance Lead.
+This form is available to download on the Trust's website or in hard copy from one of the school's main offices. - 11.3 Parents should carefully consider the oversubscription criteria stated above to determine whether other documentation must be submitted in support of the application.
 This documentation must be submitted at the same time as the application, or the child will be placed in the next oversubscription category that applies.